MicrosoftDocs/learn/learn-pr/azure/intro-azure-vmware-solution/includes/3-how-azure-vmware-solution-works.md

 ### Security and compliance with Azure VMware Solutions
-Azure VMware Solution private clouds use vSphere role-based access control for acesss and security.
+Azure VMware Solution private clouds use vSphere role-based access control for access and security.
 You can integrate vSphere SSO LDAP capabilities with Azure Active Directory.

 In Azure VMware Solution, vCenter has a built-in local user called cloudadmin and assigned to the CloudAdmin role.
 The CloudAdmin role has vCenter privileges that differ from other VMware cloud solutions.